grea09/color/article/article.md

 In order to test the validity of these algorithms we implemented a prototype in Java.
 This prototype is exactly derived from the definitions and pseudo code presented in this paper.
 We used basic actions with integer fluents to focus on the way the algorithm behaves.

-For the simulation runs we used a computer with an Intel® Core™ i7-4720HQ CPU clocking at 2.60GHz for 8 cores and 8GB of memory.
+For the simulation runs we used a computer with an Intel® Core™ i7-4720HQ CPU clocking 8 cores at 2.60GHz and 8GB of memory.
 The speed was measured in nano seconds before and after the call to the solve function.
 The process has a warming up phase that compute random plans for a few seconds before starting the benchmarks.
 The computer was left idle during the test to remove any related noise to the measurements.

 ## Quality of classical POP